Koheron/koheron-server/doc/kmake.md

 ## Introduction

-Kmake is a Python based building utility for KServer.
+Kmake is a Python based building utility for the Koheron server.
 It handles:
 * the code generation
 * the compilation

 ## In a nutshell

-### Compile KServer
+### Compile the server

 1-  Edit the configuration file `config.yaml`.